 Take the Time to Check Your Peppers for Soft Spots

 You don’t want to freeze certain peppers that have soft spots on them.
 Peppers that have these soft spots simply aren’t going to freeze well, and you’d be better off using the good parts of those peppers immediately.

 All you really need to do is take the time to visually check the peppers out.
-Touch the peppers a bit to identify any soft spots that are present.
+Touch them a bit to identify any soft spots that are present.

-If you see any mold on the peppers, then you’re not going to want to freeze them.
-You can try to cut around soft spots to use parts of the peppers that are still good if you’d like to, but you might not want to do this at all if mold is present.
+If you see any mold on the peppers, you’re not going to want to freeze them.
+You can try to cut around soft spots to use parts that are still good if you’d like to, but you might not want to do this at all if mold is present.

 Simply put, it’s always best to err on the side of caution.
 It isn’t worth it to try to use a pepper that looks like it’s going bad because you don’t want to make yourself sick or eat something that tastes funny.

 Bell Peppers Are Easier to Freeze and Store When Diced

 Although you can store bell peppers whole, it might be easier for you to store them when they’re diced up.
 You’ll have an easier time fitting diced peppers into an airtight container than you will whole peppers.